-- 1. Special covenants shall be introduced into the development's C.C.&R's to control the following: - a.
+- 1. Special covenants shall be introduced into the development's C.C.&R's to - a.
 At auto uses special covenants requiring provision and maintenance of trash receptacles and steam cleaning of parking areas on a regular - b.
 Restrictions limiting storage of vehicles to 36 hours.